Wireless network: Uses

-Some examples of usage include cellular phones which are part of everyday wireless networks, allowing easy personal communications.
+Some examples of usage include cellular phones, which are part of everyday wireless networks, allowing easy personal communications.
 Another example, Intercontinental network systems, use radio satellites to communicate across the world.
 Emergency services such as the police utilize wireless networks to communicate effectively as well.
 Individuals and businesses use wireless networks to send and share data rapidly, whether it be in a small office building or across the world.

 Properties

 General

-In a general sense, wireless networks offer a vast variety of uses by both business and home users.
+In a general sense, wireless networks offer a wide variety of uses by both business and home users.

 "Now, the industry accepts a handful of different wireless technologies.
 Each wireless technology is defined by a standard that describes unique functions at both the Physical and the Data Link layers of the OSI model.
 These standards differ in their specified signaling methods, geographic ranges, and frequency usages, among other things.
 Such differences can make certain technologies better suited to home networks and others better suited to network larger organizations."

 Performance

 Each standard varies in geographical range, thus making one standard more ideal than the next, depending on what it is one is trying to accomplish with a wireless network.

 The performance of wireless networks satisfies a variety of applications, such as voice and video.
-The use of this technology also gives room for expansions, such as from 2G to 3G and, 4G and 5G technologies, which stand for the fourth and fifth generation of cell phone mobile communications standards.
+The use of this technology also gives room for expansions, such as from 2G to 3G, 4G and 5G technologies, which stand for the fourth and fifth generation of cell phone mobile communications standards.
 As wireless networking has become commonplace, sophistication increases through configuration of network hardware and software, and greater capacity to send and receive larger amounts of data, faster, is achieved.
 Now the wireless network has been running on LTE, which is a 4G mobile communication standard.
 Users of an LTE network should have data speeds that are 10x faster than a 3G network.

 Space

 Space is another characteristic of wireless networking.
-Wireless networks offer many advantages when it comes to difficult-to-wire areas trying to communicate such as across a street or river, a warehouse on the other side of the premises or buildings that are physically separated but operate as one.
+Wireless networks offer many advantages when it comes to difficult-to-wire areas trying to communicate, such as across a street or river, a warehouse on the other side of the premises or buildings that are physically separated but operate as one.
 Wireless networks allow users to designate a certain space that the network will be able to communicate with other devices through that network.

-Space is also created in homes as a result of eliminating clutters of wiring.
+Space is also created in homes as a result of eliminating clutter from wiring.
 This technology allows for an alternative to installing physical network mediums such as TPs, coaxes, or fiber-optics, which can also be expensive.

 Home

 For homeowners, wireless technology is an effective option compared to Ethernet for sharing printers, scanners, and high-speed Internet connections.
-WLANs help save the cost of installation of cable mediums, save time from physical installation, and also creates mobility for devices connected to the network.
+WLANs help save the cost of installation of cable mediums, save time from physical installation, and also create mobility for devices connected to the network.

 Wireless networks are simple and require as few as one single wireless access point connected directly to the Internet via a router.